dbolson/youtube_url/README.md

-# YouTubeIdentifier
+# YouTubeURL

-YouTubeIdentifier provides information about any valid YouTube URL.
+YouTubeURL provides information about any valid YouTube URL.

 - It can figure out the video ID of a YouTube URL.
 - It can build a canonical YouTube URL based on any other YouTube URL or just the video ID.